benborgers/www/README.md

 - [ ] 404 page with Reform
 - [ ] Home page (timeline)
 - [ ] Reform for feedback on blog posts
+- [ ] Pretty URLs and no trailing slash
+- [ ] Redirects for blog posts